aradi/fypp/docs/fypp.rst

   ./test/runtests.sh

-in its source tree.
+in the source tree.
 This will execute various unit tests to check whether Fypp works as expected.
 If you want to run the tests with a specific Python interpreter, you can specify it as argument to the script::